 - Landscaping: New home lots tend to look a little bare at first.
 Your builder may provide sod and a couple trees, but you’ll need to plant additional shrubs and flowers.

 Do you want a home that you can tailor to meet your needs?
 The spacious, executive homes at Country Classics offer plenty of upgrades that will help you create the home of your dreams.
-Contact us for information about availability during our final construction phase.
+Contact us for information about our current availability.

 Forbes: The Pros and Cons of Buying a Newly Built Home